What are the Factors that can Cause Neuropathy or Nerve Damage – the Risk Factors

 - Metabolic Disorders caused by a disruption of the chemical processes in the body.
 In some cases, nerve damage is caused by the inability to properly use energy in the body.
 In other cases, dangerous substances (toxins) build up in the body and damage nerves.
 Some metabolic disorders are passed down through families (inherited), while others are develop due to various diseases.

-- Metformin Use (see Vitamin B12 Deficiency and Metformin Usage Trigger Peripheral Neuropathy)
+- Metformin – It’s use is shown to deplete the body of B12. (see Vitamin B12 Deficiency and Metformin Usage Trigger Peripheral Neuropathy)

 - Monoclonal Gammopathy